Centre-for-Marine-Applied-Research/strings/README.md

 #> 6 2019-05-31 0:22       VR2AR-547109 Temperature   4.6
 ```

-Something here about messy to work with
+Data from each sensor is exported in a slightly different layout, making
+it difficult to work with and analyze all of the data from a single
+deployment.

 ### Compile and format with `strings`